 Off-premise sales continue to grow rapidly as well.
-This includes to-go, drive-thru, catering and delivery.
-Again, unsurprisingly, quick service and fast casual have most off-premise sales as percentage of total restaurant sales.
+This includes to-go, drive-thru, catering, and delivery.
+Again, unsurprisingly, quick service and fast casual have the most off-premise sales as a percentage of total restaurant sales.
 Additionally, fast casual reported the biggest growth between 2015 and 2017.

 3. Top performers are driving incremental sales through beverages.

 Many restaurants appear to be overlooking the value of beverages.
 Research shows that consumers are willing to pay for delicious, unique beverages.
 This presents a good opportunity for brands to improve their bottom line.
 However, a lot of brands are not currently taking advantage of this opportunity.

 When it comes to same-store sales growth performance, restaurants in the middle 50 percent reported -3.3 percent beverage sales growth in 2017.
 Top performers, on the other hand, have jumped on the opportunity.
 Through combinations of innovative beverage offerings, better marketing, and successful upselling by their employees, top performers reported 2.8 percent beverage sales growth in 2017.